 If a disaster such as a fire, flood or communication breakdown were to occur, many businesses would lose profits, damage their reputation or even be forced to close.
 A well-thought-out business continuity plan is what you need to prevent interruptions.

 Having a company-wide plan in case of an emergency is essential.
 If you rely on cloud-based communications, you might still have vulnerabilities.
 If you centralize your operations in one location, that can also become a risk.

-Luckily, there are ample resources available to create a business continuity plan.
+Luckily, there are ample resources available to develop a business continuity plan.
 Here, we’ll cover key aspects of a business continuity plan including:

 - What is a Business Continuity Plan?

 - Top Threats to Business Continuity

 - The Anatomy of a Business Continuity Plan

 - Helpful Tools and Strategies